Pakistan: Former chief minister of Punjab (1974-75) Mohammad Haneef Ramay dies.

 Serbia and Montenegro: The president of Kosovo, Ibrahim Rugova, dies.
 Parliament Speaker Nexhat Daci becomes acting president.

-Bolivia: Evo Morales takes office as president. Álvaro García becomes vice president.
-On January 23 Morales names his cabinet including David Choquehuanca as foreign minister, Walker San Miguel as defense minister, Alicia Muñoz as interior minister, and Luis Alberto Arce as finance minister.
+Bolivia: Evo Morales takes office as president. Álvaro García Linera becomes vice president.
+On January 23 Morales names his cabinet including David Choquehuanca as foreign minister, Walker San Miguel as defense minister, Alicia Muñoz as interior minister, and Luis Arce as finance minister.

 Cambodia: In Senate elections (by members of the local commune councils and of the National Assembly), the Cambodian People's Party wins 69.2% of the vote (45 of 57 elected seats), FUNCINPEC 20.4% (10), and the Sam Rainsy Party 10.3% (2).
 Two more seats are due to be filled by the National Assembly and two by the king.